ByThePowerOfScience/KotlinDelegationExpanded/Planning.md

 It's just a _delegate_, for that behavior.
 You tell it to do something, and it passes that on to the original source.

 But more generally, and on a higher level, it is a _**VIEW** OF THE ORIGINAL SOURCE OBJECT_ Just like upcasting to Rotatable, you are stripping down the unique properties of the object and **viewing it** as a Rotatable.
-It's just like getting a Set from a Map: despite how stupid that pattern is, it's an example of this same behavior - exposing the exact same source object in a different way!
+It's just like getting a Set from a Map: despite how stupid that pattern is, it's an example of this same behavior - exposing the exact same source object in a _different way_!

 This touches on something in higher-level programming known as "Optics": rather than outright transforming one object into a different type just to have a new set of methods to interact with it, we _view it in a different way_.
 Just like `Set.add(x)` being turned into `Map.put(x, true)` on the backend, interacting with the perfectly normal set in front of you interacts with the original map!

-My mental image has been like, this fuzzy thing of having a guy and a tiny man coming out of his chest that's still connected to the larger guy, and messing with the little man does something to the bigger dude.
+My mental image has always been like, this fuzzy thing of having a guy and a tiny man coming out of his chest that's still connected to the larger guy, and messing with the little man does something to the bigger dude.
 My mental image is also very influenced by that one doctor who episode with the shapeshifting robot man piloted by tiny people - it's a whole thing and really abstract, don't read into it - but you get the general idea.

 Or like a _remote control_ for a larger machine: you could spin the dials and everything on the main control panel, _or_ you could take the remote and bring it with you.
-You're taking a "remote" object with you, but the remote doesn't actually have anything in itself to worry about, it's just a _modifiable view_ of the original machine's state!
+You're taking a "remote" object with you, but the remote doesn't actually have anything in itself to worry about, it's just a _view_ of the original machine's state!
+And can be modified as such to change the original machine, without having any state of its own related to the machine

 With that idea in mind, we don't actually need inner classes to stay "inner", do we!
 All we want is something that can be interacted with in a certain way - for instance, being "rotatable" - and for anything done to that "thing" to modify the original object's state.